Device module

 DevicePythonVersion.PYTHON3 (‘3’)

-class DeviceRuntime(value)
+class DeviceRuntime(*values)

 Enumeration variables for the Device runtimes available in rapyuta.io.